Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 September 2025 16.27.07 UTC
+- WIB: Rabu, 10 September 2025 17.28.18 UTC
-- WITA: Rabu, 10 September 2025 17.27.07 UTC
+- WITA: Rabu, 10 September 2025 18.28.18 UTC
-- WIT: Rabu, 10 September 2025 18.27.07 UTC
+- WIT: Rabu, 10 September 2025 19.28.18 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: friendship
+Kategori: attitude